 Like most careers in healthcare, it takes some study and preparation.
 It all starts with applying to a Medical Assistant Program like the one at Southwest Schools (SWS).
 At SWS, you can complete your program in as little as eight months by taking courses during the day.
 Does your current schedule not allow for going to school during the day?
 We also offer night and weekend programs that only take about 12 months to finish.
 You’ll receive lessons about all the body systems and medical terminology.
 You’ll also become familiar with office skills and professional development.
 Once you successfully graduate, you must be licensed and certified by passing a test.
 And once you’re certified, you can start your new, exciting career!

 Though our classes have been paused during the pandemic, you can still get in touch with our admissions office.
 Get your future lined up from your sofa!
 Get started and give our San Antonio campus a call at (210) 921-0951 or contact us online.
-You can also study to be a medical assistant in McAllen.
 Wherever you choose to start your program, you’ll get a fantastic opportunity to change your life and become a healthcare hero!